russelljjarvis/ScienceAccessibility/README.md

 Executing these files is not yet straight forward, as the execution environment is dependency heavy.
 Docker is used to solve non trivial software dependency issues where possible.

 If docker is installed on the base OS, git clone this repository, and assuming the file build.sh is chmod +x , run: `bash build.sh` to perform the dockerbuild.
-To run the jupyter notebook over docker:

-* Enter the docker enivornment interactively in one of two ways, via a bash shell, or via an ipython notebook or launch via BASH in Linux as follows:
+To run the jupyter notebook over docker, enter the docker enivornment interactively in one of two ways, via a bash shell, or via an ipython notebook or and then launch python via BASH in Linux as follows:

 ```
 'cd this_path; sudo docker run -it -v this_path:/home/jovyan slc'